 - This Standard becomes operative for an entity's interim financial statements where the interim period forms part of an annual accounting period beginning on or after 1 January 2007 or where the interim period forms part of an annual accounting period in which an entity complies with NZ IFRS 1 First-time Adoption of New Zealand Equivalents to International Financial Reporting Standards. - NZ IAS 1 (as revised in 2007) amended the terminology used throughout New Zealand equivalents to IFRSs.
 In addition it amended paragraphs 4, 5, 8, 11, 12 and 20, deleted paragraph 13 and added paragraphs 8A and 11A.
 An entity shall apply those amendments for annual periods beginning on or after 1 January 2009.
 If an entity applies NZ IAS 1 (revised 2007) for an earlier period, the amendments shall be applied for that earlier period. - NZ IFRS 3 (as revised in 2008) amended paragraph 16(i).
 An entity shall apply that amendment for annual periods beginning on or after 1 July 2009.
 If an entity applies NZ IFRS 3 (revised 2008) for an earlier period, the amendment shall also be applied for that earlier period. - NZ 48.1 Amendment to NZ IAS 34-Scope amended the scope of this Standard by amending paragraph 1 and deleting paragraphs NZ 1.1 to NZ 1.3.
 An entity shall apply that amendment for annual periods beginning on or after 1 July 2009.
 Earlier application of the amendment is permitted.
 Where the amendment is applied to an earlier period that fact should be disclosed. - Paragraph 15 was amended, paragraphs 15A-15C and 16A were added and paragraphs 16-18 were deleted by Improvements to NZ IFRSs issued in July 2010.
 An entity shall apply those amendments for annual periods beginning on or after 1 January 2011.
 Earlier application is permitted.
 If an entity applies the amendments for an earlier period it shall disclose that fact. - NZ 49.1 Harmonisation Amendments, issued in April 2011, amended paragraph 1, relocated paragraph NZ 19.1 to FRS-44 New Zealand Additional Disclosures and deleted paragraphs NZ 3.1, NZ 5.1, NZ 10.1 and NZ 20.1.
 These amendments shall be applied for annual reporting periods beginning on or after 1 July 2011.
 Early application is permitted.
-If an entity applies these amendments for an earlier period it shall disclose that fact and also apply the relevant requirements of FRS-44 for the same period. - Presentation of Items of Other Comprehensive Income (Amendments to NZ IAS 1), issued in August 2011, amended paragraphs 8, 8A, 11A and 20, deleted paragraph NZ 19.2 and added paragraph NZ 3.2.
-An entity shall apply those amendments when it applies NZ IAS 1 as amended in August 2011. - NZ 53.1 Framework: Tier 1 and Tier 2 For-profit Entities, issued in November 2012, amended extant NZ IFRSs by deleting any public benefit entity paragraphs, deleting any differential reporting concessions, adding scope paragraphs for Tier 1 and Tier 2 for-profit entities and adding disclosure concessions for Tier 2 entities.
-It made no changes to the requirements for Tier 1 entities.
-A Tier 2 entity may elect to apply the disclosure concessions for annual periods beginning on or after 1 December 2012.
-Early application is permitted.
+If an entity applies these amendments for an earlier period it shall disclose that fact and also apply the relevant requirements of FRS-44 for the same period. - NZ IFRS 13, issued in June 2011, added paragraph 16A(j).
+An entity shall apply that amendment when it applies NZ IFRS 13.